Author:

 Randomized violations

-This is perhaps the “most unfair” game mechanic.
-Even if you show superhuman levels of insight, spotting every violation that crosses your desk, there’s still a good chance – practically a guarantee – you’ll miss some.
+This is perhaps the most unfair mechanic of all.
+Even if you show superhuman focus, spotting every violation that crosses your desk, there's still a near-guarantee you'll miss some.

-That’s because, as in real life, you only get to audit a fraction of interactions and documentations in QAPI.
-The vast majority never even cross your desk.
-Meaning, you never even have a chance to catch violations.
+That's because, as in real life, you only get to audit a fraction of interactions and documentation.
+The vast majority never even cross your desk—meaning you never even have a chance to catch those violations.

 The game's AI generates increasingly creative violations: